leathrum/asciisvg-f/README.md

 The width and height of the content rectangle must be given explicity, in the pair `[w,h]` -- height and width attributes are required by the SVG `foreignObject` element, and may disagree with the actual dimensions of the content, so parts of the content may be cropped if these are not set carefully.

+### To Do:

+* Extract graphing code from ASCIIMathML.js to get current version and new features

+* Work on way to dynamically resize `foreignObject` based on dimensions of processed MathJax (or other content?)